NEWS & UPDATES

-Carl Samson, Juror for Indiana Plein Air Painters (IPAPA) 2018 Member Show
+Carl Samson, Judge for Indiana Plein Air Painters (IPAPA) 2018 Member Show

 On November 3, Carl traveled to Carmel, Indiana to judge the IPAPA (Indiana Plein Air Painters of America) annual exhibition at the Hoosier Salon Gallery.
 Works by artists from all over Indiana were gathered together for judging, and $5000 in prizes and recognition at various levels was awarded.

-Carl Samson to direct 2018 Artist Fall Retreat at T.C.
+Carl Samson directs 2018 Artist Fall Retreat at T.C.
 Steele Boyhood Home

-From September 25th through the 29th, Carl will lead a mentoring weekend of a select group of artists at the T.C.
+From September 25-29, 2018, Carl led a mentoring weekend of a select group of artists at the T.C.
 Steele Boyhood Home in Waveland, Indiana.
 The house is where famed painter Steele spent his early life, and the fields, woods and streams of his youth remain essentially unchanged.
-Other artists will join Carl as they paint in Shades and Turkey Run State Parks, and in the areas surrounding Waveland.
-The annual experience is made possible by Tim and Meg Shelly, who purchased and carefully restored the home to a functioning center for artistic endeavors.
+Other artists joined Carl as they painted in Shades and Turkey Run State Parks, and in the areas surrounding Waveland.
+The annual experience was made possible by Tim and Meg Shelly, who purchased and carefully restored the home to a functioning center for artistic endeavors.

 Oil Portrait Unveiled of Procter & Gamble CEO, President and Chairman of the Board David S. Taylor